rosschapman/play-rct-ts-fns-swagger/README.md

   - I peaked at the swagger-ui code and found the boolean passing and state lexicon to be quite confusing.
 See: https://github.com/swagger-api/swagger-ui/blob/master/src/core/components/parameters/parameters.jsx#L107
 - Separating effectful from presentational
 - "Heavy" manager and "light" presentational components
+  - "orchestration" of concerns over separation
-- Typing and state machine to enforce quality(ies)
+- Typing + state machine to enforce quality(ies)

 # Decisions